 However, the ambiguity surrounding legal expectations for accessibility online might be coming to an end.
 Current lawmakers drafted a bill that sets new standards for accessibility, including expectations for audio description.
 While audio description is starting to catch on in some areas, such a law would push many content creators to upgrade their practices.

 In other ways, accessibility laws will likely codify practices that are already standard.
-For example, captioning is a common accommodation that viewers can use even on Internet platforms where amateur video creators post, like TikTok.
+For example, captioning is a common accommodation that viewers can use even on social platforms where individual content creators post, like TikTok.

 The most progressive companies will benefit from getting ahead of the curve.
-Reaching the standards in WCAG AAA 2.2 would be a bragworthy achievement.
+Reaching the standards in WCAG AAA 2.2 are a worthwhile achievement.
 Still, the goal will never be to reach the finish line.
 Accessibility is a journey, not a destination.
 As technology evolves, so will the tools and practices that ensure that content and experiences are available and equitable for all.

 How to stay up to date with WCAG